silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 </ldml>
 ```

-This is not an all-inclusive list of the potential elements that could be included in an LDML file, nor a complete representation of the actual file for Spanish in the CLDR.
-Rather, it is an example of the formatting and some of the more easily-recognized information within, such as names of languages in said language (locale display names), an alphabet (exemplar characters), and sort order (collation).
+This is not an all-inclusive list of the potential elements that could be included in an LDML file, nor a complete representation of the actual file for Spanish in the CLDR or SLDR.
+Rather, it is an example of the formatting and some of the more easily-recognized information within, such as names of languages in said language (locale display names), an alphabet (exemplar characters), sort order (collation), and special elements unique to the SLDR.

 Note that I also added the traditional separated 'LL' back into this example for the purpose of demonstration.
 It is no longer present as a separate multigraph in the current version of the CLDR.

 ### The Building Blocks of LDML

-!!!!!!!!!!
-THIS BIT IS UNFINISHED BTW THIS IS A PLACEHOLDER !!!!!!!!!

-This page will assume you know how XML files work, otherwise this will become a novel.
+This page will assume you know how XML files work.
+If you are unfamiliar with this filetype, INSERT A REFERENCE HERE is an excellent place to start.

 The list of elements, their child elements, and attributes used in an LDML file is found in the `ldml.dtd`.
 The SLDR has its own `sil.dtd` with some additional SLDR-specific elements, which are listed under "special".
 Both of these files can be found in the [auxdata][dtds] folder of the SLDR.